phalcon-kit/docs/docs/rest/rest-system.md

 ### Behavior System

-The Behavior System in Zemit offers a seamless way to integrate custom events and behaviors aligned with your business rules into your application.
+The Behavior System in Phalcon Kit offers a seamless way to integrate custom events and behaviors aligned with your business rules into your application.

 #### Automated Attachment of Behaviors